This post contains affiliate links for your convenience. View our full disclosure policy here.

 Kiddos may not be able to say exactly how they are feeling.
 The cute illustrations can help students identify their feelings.

 At the beginning of each school year, we always want to show our students what positive, helpful choices at school look like.
 Equally as important is showing them choices that are not helpful.
 This pocket chart game and activity does just that!

 Discuss each of the choices displayed on the cards with your students, and have them decide whether they think the action shows a positive choice.
 Then let kiddos go to the pocket chart and take turns sorting the cards into helpful choices and not helpful choices!

 Plus, the printable recording sheet is a great follow-up activity!
 Students will color the pictures of the students making positive choices.

 Children have to learn what it means to be a good friend.
 Some of your students may be the only child in their family.
 They may not have a lot of experience socializing with other kids.
 So learning what it looks like to be a good friend is important.

-Chant this friendship chant with your class and have them choose one of the ways to be a good friend to their classmates.
+Say this friendship chant with your class.
+Then have them choose one of the ways to be a good friend to their classmates.
 Talk about how to be a good friend with each card selected!

 BONUS Cookie Name Activity